Worship & Music

 Lectors

 Lectors are representatives of the Catholic Church, specifically St. Agnes Church, who are laypersons who proclaims or reads the Scripture readings at Mass with exception of the Gospel.
-They also lead the Prayers of the Faithful, and recite the Responsorial Psalm when there isn't a cantor present.
+They also lead the Prayers of the Faithful and recite the Responsorial Psalm when there isn't a cantor present.
 To become a lector, a layperson must be a fully initiated, practicing Catholic, and receive training

 Altar Servers

 As Bishop Peter J. Elliott reminds us in Ceremonies Explained for Servers, “A good server is part of a team - working in harmony with others, serving for the glory of God, and learning that service at the altar is truly prayer in action.”
 Members of our parish who have received First Holy Communion, are under 18, are encouraged to be part of something sacred - serving at the altar, growing in faith, and glorifying God together.
-For further information, please contact Ian Buterbaugh (ianbuterbaugh7@gmail.com) or Alison Jefferson (alison.jefferson@archbalt.org).
+For further information, please contact Ian Buterbaugh (ianbuterbaugh7@gmail.com).

 Ushers and Greeters